nytimes/kyt/cli/README.md

 ### lint
 The `lint` command lints all files in the src directory using eslint.
-During setup, an `.eslintrc` is copied into the root of your repo.
+During setup, an `.eslintrc` is copied into the root of your app.
 You can add or update any rules from this file.

 kyt's ESLint config extends [Airbnb](https://github.com/airbnb/javascript)

-stylelint details TK.
+### lint-style
+The `lint-sthle` command uses stylelint to lint all files in the src directory.
+By convention, it look for files with a `.css` or `.scss` extension.
+During `setup`, a `.stylelintrc` is copied into the root of your app that is pre-configured with sensible defaults for CSS/SASS Modules.
+You can add or update any of the pre-configured [Stylelint rules](http://stylelint.io/user-guide/rules/) in your `.stylelintrc`.

 ### proto
 The `proto` command starts a webpack dev server for building prototypes.